gusvega-dev/tf-plan-gcp/README.md

 ---

-## How the Container Knows About the Folder
+## How the Container Handles Directories
 GitHub Actions automatically mounts the repository into `/github/workspace` inside the container.
 Any files created there persist between different steps in the workflow.

 - Inside the container, the Terraform directory is set as: